 Most pizza display cases have one to four levels that can each hold a pizza diameter of between 18 and 22 inches.
 Pizza displays with integrated ovens can bake one pizza at a time, in addition to merchandising several.
 Its capacity will be judged by how many display racks it has.
 Knowing the size of the pizzas you'll be serving and how many of each is critical to selecting the right unit.

 Controls for pizza displays may be manual or digital.
 Manual controls tend to be less expensive, but can be manipulated accidentally in high traffic areas where staff and customers might bump into the equipment.
 While more costly, digital controls provide more precise temperature control and are generally more simple to use.

-Customers and employees may access the case either from a single side or a pass-thru.
+Customers and employees may access a pizza display case either from a single side or from both with a pass-thru model.
 By using a single side unit, the customer would be served their pizza or other food items by an employee.
 Single side units may be more appropriate for selling pizza by the slice or in areas where the risk of customer burns may be higher.
 A pass thru model may be better suited for pre-packaged pizzas.
-This type of set-up wouldn’t require an employee to man the station, because customers could serve themselves.
+This type of set-up wouldn't require an employee to man the station, because customers could serve themselves.
 The pass thru design could also increase the rate at which items could be replenished.